Should I have travelers insurance?

 Either way, it is a magnificent spot to be.
 Right in the middle of the rainforest, literally steps from the border of the National Park, our Spa Pavilion is the perfect place to have a massage or spa treatment.
 This is also where we offer our yoga.
 It is located down a set of stairs leading from the pool deck, and directly below your Villa.
 When not in use, we offer you a set of hammocks and an antique wooden bench from Java to relax with and let nature happen all around you.
 It is always there for you to hang out with a morning cup of coffee, a book or a bottle of wine.

-Yes, we have a trail system on the property, and it begins at the Spa Pavilion.
+Yes, we have a small trail system on the property.
 The trails can take you to the other side of our waterfall, where there is a sitting bench, or the trails can take you down stream to the larger stream that leads into the National Park.
-There are no official park trails on our end of the Park, but we have some secret ways to show you some seldom visited places.
-The trail system is great for night walks for those interested in being right in the jungle at night. ( see “ what to bring” for suggestions on what to wear for jungle hikes)

 Our Area ( location and activities)

 We are located in the town of Manuel Antonio on the Central Pacific coast of Costa Rica.

 Our closest “commercial” town is the port town of Quepos, 8 minutes away by car.

 There is a main commercial road that links the port town of Quepos and the beaches of Manuel Antonio.